 8. Game-Based Training

-Being able to give trainees in-game achievements, enables them to quickly connect their learning to a reward system.
-This solidifies the idea that the training is beneficial to them by creating benefits outside of the training itself.
-The confidence and motivation that this instills in a trainee is considered the strongest aspect of this system.
+Giving trainees in-game achievements lets them quickly connect their learning to a reward system.
+This solidifies that the training benefits them by creating benefits outside of the training itself.
+The confidence and motivation that this instills in a trainee are considered the most vital aspect of this system.

-However, as a refined version of e-learning. it has the ability to alienate people in age groups who don’t have an experience with gamified environments – which can lead to them feeling disconnected from the content.
+However, as a refined version of e-learning, it can alienate people in age groups who don’t have experience with gamified environments, making them feel disconnected from the content.

-Whatever methods you choose, managing your learning systems is key to delivering effective training.
-That’s where Raven360’s Learning Management System comes into its own.
+Whatever methods you choose, managing your learning systems is critical to delivering practical training.
+That’s where Raven360’s learning management system comes into play.